 These are four fairly common patterns seen on hair mineral analyses when the hair is not washed at the laboratory.
-They can be confusing for practitioners and clients.

 Normally, the first two macrominerals on the chart – calcium and magnesium – are BOTH either lower than their ideal levels, or higher than their ideal levels.
 The second two macrominerals – sodium and potassium – are also BOTH either higher than their ideal values or lower than their ideal values.
 These situations give us our basic oxidation types, and the patterns called four highs and four lows.